emqx/cloud-docs/en_US/deployments/auth_and_acl.md

 ### Batch Add Authentication Information
 Certification information can be imported in bulk through CSV files.

-1. Click `import` button
-2. Download the template
+1. Download the template
-3. Fill in the authentication information and submit the file
+2. Fill in the authentication information and submit the file

    The sample template file is shown below:

    ![auth](./_assets/auth_ex.png)

-4. Click `import` button
+3. Click `import` button

    ![auth](./_assets/import_auth.png)